-To identify the dynamics of the nano-hexapod, a special suspended table was developed, which consisted of a stiff "optical breadboard" suspended on top of four soft springs.
-The Nano-Hexapod was then fixed on top of the suspended table such that its dynamics is not affected by complex dynamics except from the suspension modes of the table that can be well characterized and modeled (Section 2).
+In order to identify the dynamics of the nano-hexapod, a special suspended table is developed which consists of a stiff "optical breadboard" suspended on top of four soft springs.
+The Nano-Hexapod is then fixed on top of the suspended table, such that its dynamics is not affected by complex dynamics except from the suspension modes of the table that can be well characterized and modelled (Section 2).